 Welcome to the Southern Alberta Branch of the National Association of Federal Retirees.

-For those new to our organization, we currently have eight members on the Board of Directors who meet once a month (excluding July and August) to discuss administrative and advocacy issues as well as plan initiatives that focus on protecting and enhancing the wants and needs of our members.
-Our Branch has an office in the Nord-Bridge Senior Centre, located at 1904 - 13 Ave N which is staffed Tuesdays and Wednesdays between the hours of 1000 and 1400, with board members who would be happy to respond to any questions or queries you might have and provide assistance.
-We can also be contacted by email at firstname.lastname@example.org by telephone at 403-328-0801.
+For those new to our organization, we currently have eight members on the board of directors who meet once a month (excluding July and August) to discuss administrative and advocacy issues as well as plan initiatives that focus on protecting and enhancing the wants and needs of our members.
+Our branch has an office in the Nord-Bridge Senior Centre, located at 1904 - 13 Ave N which is staffed Tuesdays and Wednesdays between the hours of 1000 and 1400, with board members who would be happy to respond to any questions or queries you might have and provide assistance.
+We can also be contacted by email at email@example.com by telephone at 403-328-0801.
 (NOTE: OFFICE CLOSED UNTIL FURTHER NOTICE)

-Finally, I would like to extend an invitation to anyone who might like to become a more active member of the Branch to give us a call and let us know what you might like to do.
-Involvement can range from wanting to hold an executive position on the Board of Directors to volunteering to call other members to remind them of events.
-That is to say that volunteering with the Branch does not compel you to commit to attending monthly meetings or getting involved in everyday decision making (unless, of course, that is your thing).
+I would like to extend an invitation to anyone who might like to become a more active member of the branch to give us a call and let us know what you might like to do.
+Involvement can range from wanting to hold an executive position on the board of directors to volunteering to call other members to remind them of events.
+That is to say that volunteering with the branch does not compel you to commit to attending monthly meetings or getting involved in everyday decision making (unless, of course, that is your thing).
 Rather, you can indicate an interest in helping from time to time and on issues that may be dear to your heart.
-If you wish to join us (either as a Board Member or a casual volunteer) please contact us at our office.
+If you wish to join us (either as a board member or a casual volunteer) please contact us at our office.
 We would be happy to discuss options and provide details.

 Thanking you for visiting our site and hoping to see or hear from you.